 Export Controls Resources

-The UAA Vice Provost for Research is charged with oversight of all aspects of the UAA export management program.
+The UAA Executive Director Compliance and Commercialization (EDCC) is charged with oversight of all aspects of the UAA export management program.

 A 2007 report by the Government Accountability Office (GAO) entitled "Export Controls: Agencies Should Assess Vulnerabilities and Improve Guidance for Protecting Export-Controlled Information at Universities" is a positive discussion about universities' efforts to inform themselves and become knowledgeable about export controls.

 2015 ITAR Revisions to Category XIV Toxicological Agents, Including Chemical Agents, Biological Agents, and Associated Equipment